Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Introduction

 BDD crystals may be fabricated using microwave plasma chemical vapour deposition (MPCVD) \cite{Ashfold_1994, Brunet_1998, Connell_2015}, in which a gas mixture of carbon-containing precursor molecules, such as methane (\ce{CH4}), is exposed to a microwave-induced plasma.
-The plasma decomposes the precursor molecule, allowing atomic carbon to deposit onto a substrate, typically high pressure high temperature (HPHT) synthetic type Ib\footnote{ Diamonds may be classified by their impurity content.
-Type Ib diamonds contain isolated substitutional nitrogen impurities; type IIa diamonds are nearly nitrogen free~\cite{Field_1992}.} diamond, chosen for its common availability and low cost.
+The plasma decomposes the precursor molecule, allowing atomic carbon to deposit onto a substrate, typically high pressure high temperature (HPHT) synthetic type Ib diamond, chosen for its common availability and low cost.
 Depending on the substrate and growth conditions, this process produces either thin polycrystalline or homoepitaxial diamond films.
 For doped crystals, a controlled concentration of dopant precursor molecules is introduced during growth.
 In the case of boron doping, diborane gas (\ce{B2H6}) is commonly used, with boron atoms incorporating substitutionally into the diamond lattice.
+To fabricate the periodically bent crystals used in gamma-ray CLS applications, the concentration of boron precursors in the gas mixture and the gas flow rate are periodically varied during the growth process to produce a spatially graded boron concentration along the length of the crystal.
 To provide a consistent designation of the boron content, the doped crystal is denoted as \CB, where $x$ represents the fractional concentration of boron atoms: $x = 0$ corresponds to undoped diamond, and $x = 1$ to a hypothetical lattice composed entirely of boron atoms.
 This notation will be used throughout this work, interchangeably with BDD.